jlbcontrols/pidbot-manager/README.md

 ### Setup Option 2: Add the project to an existing Ignition Gateway.
 * Download the project file, UDT definitions, and tag group config files - Navigate to [releases](https://github.com/jlbcontrols/PidbotHistorian/releases), click assets, then click on the PidbotManager.proj file, PidbotTypes.json file, and PidbotTagGroups.json file.
-* Restore the project file following Ignition's [project import instructions](https://docs.inductiveautomation.com/display/DOC80/Project+Export+and+Import).
+* Restore the .proj file following Ignition's [project import instructions](https://docs.inductiveautomation.com/display/DOC80/Project+Export+and+Import).
 * Using the Ignition Designer, import the PidbotTypes.json file into the `Data Types` tag folder.
 * Using the Ignition Designer, import the PidbotTagGroups.json file into tag groups.
 * Using the Ignition Gateway webpage, create a user source called `PidbotUserSource`.
 Create three roles in the user source: `Administrator`,`Engineer`, and `Tuner`.